ImSorryForUrLoss/Web-Dev/final_project_plan.md

 v1: the user will be presented with checkboxes that can be used to filter down a list of cards

-v2: the user will be able to sort results
+v2: the user will be able to sort results, and support for double sided cards

 v3: the user will be able to enter a scryfall search to fetch results